Robot Police Officer Goes On Duty In Dubai

 You may as well cry out "Swiper, no swiping!".

 I know where this is going.
-(Score:2)
+(Score:3)

 It's a good idea in concept but reality has a habit of getting in the way. [securitybaron.com]